The Temple (novel)

 The Temple is a semi-autobiographical novel written by Stephen Spender, sometimes labelled a bildungsroman because of its explorations of youth and first love.
-It was written after Spender spent his summer vacation in Germany in 1929 and recounts his experiences there.
+It was written after Spender spent his summer holiday in Germany in 1929 and recounts his experiences there.
 It was not completed until the early 1930s (after Spender had failed his finals at Oxford University in 1930 and moved to Hamburg).
-Because of its frank depictions of homosexuality, it was not published in the UK until 1988.
+Due to its frank depictions of homosexuality, The Temple was not published in Britain until 1988, twenty-one years after the decriminalisation of homosexuality.

 Plot

 The Temple begins in Oxford, where Paul Schoner meets Simon Wilmot and William Bradshaw, caricatures of the young W.H.
 Auden and Christopher Isherwood respectively.
 They encourage him to visit Germany, hinting that Paul might prefer Germany to Britain because of Germany's liberal attitudes towards sex and the body.
 During this section, Paul is introduced to Ernst Stockmann, a fan of his poetry who later invites him to visit his family home in Hamburg.

 Paul visits Ernst Stockmann, meeting his wealthy mother and friends, Joachim Lenz and Willy Lassel.
-During his time at the Stockmann household, Paul experiences the liberality of German youth culture first-hand, attending a party at which he drinks too much and meets Irmi. his later love affair.
+During his time at the Stockmann household, Paul experiences the liberality of German youth culture first-hand, attending a party at which he drinks too much and meets Irmi, his later love affair.
 Paul, Ernst, Joachim and Willy also visit Hamburg's notorious quarter Sankt Pauli.
 In Sankt Pauli, at a bar named The Three Stars, Paul meets some young male prostitutes who claim to be destitute.
 It is on this evening, while he is drunk, that Paul agrees to go on holiday to the Baltic with Ernst despite being uncomfortable in Ernst's company.

 When Paul and Ernst arrive at the hotel by the Baltic where they will be staying, Paul is distressed to find that Ernst has booked them into a shared room.
 Paul feels suffocated by Ernst's clear affection for him and tries to deter Ernst by telling him that he is not interested.
 Afterward, Paul ponders Stephen Wilmot's quasi-Freudian premise that it is kindest to offer love in return to those who love you, especially if you do not find them attractive.
 As a result, when Ernst comes on to Paul in the hotel room, Paul accepts his attention and they have an uncomfortable sexual encounter.
 In the morning, Paul is keen to escape the hotel room, and runs down to a beach, where he meets Irmi again.
 They have a more satisfying sexual experience on the beach.